MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/contributing.md

 Tests are a critical part of ensuring MRTK is a reliable foundation for high-quality mixed reality applications.
 Any new features that are added should have unit tests to ensure their functionality remains correct as other changes are made to the codebase in the future.

-To write unit tests, we recommend first taking a look at the existing unit tests and learn how the MRTK test utilities and simulator are used to mock XR input.
+To write unit tests, we recommend that you first take a look at the existing unit tests and learn how the MRTK test utilities and simulator are used to mock XR input.
 You can mock hand input, gaze, HMD position, and other basic input-related features.
 Here's some general advice for writing good unit tests:

 - Try to write more granular tests that evaluate smaller pieces of functionality, rather than larger monolithic tests.
 More granular unit tests allow maintainers to see which specific feature has been broken.
 More general end-to-end functionality tests are also appreciated, but ensure that each smaller part of your feature is well-tested to begin with.
 - Make sure your test (and your feature) doesn't make any assumptions about the orientation or location of the user.
 Your tests and features should work at any arbitrary offset or rotation from the world origin.